AndrewL14/Student-tracker-API/README.md

 </div>

+## If you're part of a hiring team looking over this project.
+Since this project is used solely to showcase my knowledge and skills.
+I will be providing an HTTP endpoint link to my fully deployed API Running on AWS EBS.
+I will say in an actual production code, this endpoint would be stored in an env file away from public eyes. `Studenttracker-env.eba-xwqympus.us-west-2.elasticbeanstalk.com `.

+## How to use.
+Simply go to Postman or any other API tester and replace `localhost` with the AWS endpoint. (view sample request below)

 ## Description

 This project is 1/2 of a student tracker Web Application, responsible for tracking, and maintaining Student grades for teachers.
 This part is the backend Service, Using Spring boot, spring security, Auth02, JWT, RSA, H2, AWS RDS, And PostgreSQL.

 ## Installation